 That was going to take some getting used to.
-It had taken more than a decade for Bun Bun to do anything without prompting.
+It had taken almost three years for Bun Bun to do anything without prompting.
 Getting it to make simple observations on its own was easy enough, that was part of the voice-interface that most mech-jocks disabled as a matter of course.
 Its ability to analyze intel and how a battle was moving was an outgrowth of the original design-purpose of the voice-interface.
 Getting it to actually do anything without me telling it to had been a real pain in the ass.

 "Is there something that you'd like to be called?"
 I asked.

 Long pause.
 Bun Bun wouldn't have understood the question at all, or would have responded with something like 'I am Bun Bun.'

 "I am…unsure of the question.
 I am designated 'Durandal'."

 Personal pronouns?
 Oh, I had heard DIs use them before, but that was a technical execution of speech and this was…a technical execution of speech, but there was something else in the way it said it.

 "Amanda designated the 'mech Durandal when I pointed out that there was already an Excalibur," I said, then went a little further.
 "I was wondering if you had something you'd preferred to be called.
 A name."

 "I shall…contemplate this," it said, then.
 "All systems appear nominal for fusion core start."

 As subject changers go it was about as subtle as a hammer to the teeth, but I went with it and the go-ahead the fusion plant startup.